pkgcraft/pkgcraft/README.md

 For bugs or other requests please create an [issue].

-For general support or questions use [discussions] or the #pkgcraft IRC channel on libera.
+For general support or questions use [discussions].

 [faq]: <https://pkgcraft.github.io/about/>
 [website]: <https://pkgcraft.github.io/>